Health and Public Safety Program Orientation Requirements

 3. Complete the steps to meet the program immunization requirements as outlined in your immunization telephone consultation.

-4. Submit completed immunization records to the Verified platform as part of your Electronic Student Permit Checking requirements.
+4. Obtain a clearance letter from SAIT Health Services for submission as part of your Electronic Student Permit Checking requirements.

 Fees Associated with Immunizations